RAF Wattisham: 1976–1992

 On 25 February 1976, 13 McDonnell Douglas Phantom FGR.2s of No. 23(Fighter) Squadron arrived to replace the Lightnings.
 No. 56(F) Squadron followed on 9 July, arriving with their Phantoms from RAF Coningsby.
 From Wattisham, the Phantoms continued the role of playing a major part in defending Britain's airspace which largely involved intercepting the Soviet Tupolev Tu-95 Bear aircraft, as part of Quick Reaction Alert (South).
 Between 4 November and early December 1976, No. 23(F) Squadron deployed to RAF Luqa, Malta, for an Armament Practice Camp (APC).
 No. 56(F) Squadron deployed for an APC at RAF Luqa between 13 October and November 1977.

 On 1 June 1979, Wattisham-based Phantom FGR.2 XV424 from No. 56(F) Squadron was used to re-enact the transatlantic flight of Alcock and Brown, crewed by pilot Squadron Leader A. J. N. "Tony" Alcock and navigator Flight Lieutenant W. N. "Norman" Browne.

 Following the Falklands War, it was decided to base Phantoms on the Falklands Islands.
-In March 1983, No. 23(F) Squadron relocated from RAF Wattisham to Port Stanley Airport, leaving the Firebirds as the sole based squadron.
+In March 1983, No. 23(F) Squadron relocated from RAF Wattisham to Stanley Airport, leaving the Firebirds as the sole based squadron.
 On 19 October 1984, No. 74(F) Squadron stood-up at RAF Wattisham equipped with the unique McDonnell Douglas F-4J(UK) Phantom.
 Delivered in three batches, the squadron was brought up to full strength of 15 jets on 5 January 1985.

 In 1990, the Options for Change defence review laid out the plan to withdraw the Phantoms from RAF service.
 In January 1991, the Phantom F-4J(UK) was withdrawn from use, with the Tigers converting over to the Phantom FGR.2.
 The disbandment of No. 228 OCU on 31 January 1991 at RAF Leuchars, saw the reformation of the Phantom Training Flight as part of No. 74(F) Squadron, operating until 31 December 1991.

 No. 56(F) Squadron disbanded on 31 July 1992, reforming as the Panavia Tornado F.3 OCU at RAF Coningsby.
 No. 74(F) Squadron continued to operate at RAF Wattisham until disbanding on 1 October 1992.

 Closure

 RAF Wattisham's future hung in the balance as a major air force base and it was decided that with the Cold War threat gone it was no longer needed by the RAF.
 Wattisham stood down as a fighter base on 31 October 1992.
 The station was transferred to the control of the British Army in September 1993.
-The Army Air Corps soon moved in and it rapidly became a major Army airfield.
+The Army Air Corps soon moved in and it rapidly became a major Army airfield, operating it as Wattisham Flying Station.
 The Royal Air Force returned to operate Westland Sea King Search and Rescue helicopters on the site of the former QRA hangars.